meteatamel/genai-beyond-basics/samples/semantic-kernel/hello-world/HelloWorldGeminiVertexAi/README.md

-# HelloWorld Semantic Kernel with Gemini on Google AI
+# HelloWorld Semantic Kernel with Gemini on Vertex AI

 ## Introduction